spilliams/blaseball/README.md

 In the future, I plan on adding more several extra features, such as:

 - forbidden knowledge will be hidden unless a query parameter is passed in
-- time-series data such as a list of teams and roles a player has played for over time
+- time-series and historical data on players